 Find and Fix All Known Errors

-All web servers produce error-log files, and that is one of your most important tools when it comes to making a well functioning and fast WooCommerce.
-All PHP-errors are logged in the error log, and if there are errors in the log, you should fix them!
+All web servers produce error-log files, and that is one of your most important tools when it comes to making a well-functioning and fast WooCommerce.
+All PHP errors are logged in the error log, and if there are errors in the log, you should fix them!
 There are two reasons for this.

 - Firstly, it is impossible to maintain control of all pages on a WooCommerce site, it often contains thousands of pages – and errors can hide in the strangest places.
-You won’t be able to test all pages, but your users and robots will visit most parts of your site in aggregate.
+You won’t be able to test all pages, but your users and robots will visit most parts of your site in the aggregate.

 - Secondly, and more importantly – performance.
-It’s easy for a developer to think that “it’s just a Warning” or “that bug doesn’t produce any visible error”.
+It’s easy for a developer to think that “it’s just a Warning” or “that bug doesn’t produce any visible error.”
 But all errors (and notices and warnings) take time to process.
 How much time these errors consume is always underestimated.

 Last week I helped to fix bugs on a WooCommerce that was upgraded to version 3 without checking the error log.
-After a couple of hours with intensive bug fixing, no fresh entries were posted in the log anymore, and the performance of the website had improved by over 60%.
+After a couple of hours of intensive bug fixing, no fresh entries were posted in the log anymore, and the performance of the website had improved by over 60%.
 Yes – you read that right, a sixty percent improvement!